avelino/awesome-go/README.md

 _Libraries and tools for templating and lexing._

-- [ace](https://github.com/yosssi/ace) - Ace is an HTML template engine for Go, inspired by Slim and Jade.
-Ace is a refinement of Gold.
 - [amber](https://github.com/eknkc/amber) - Amber is an elegant templating engine for Go Programming Language It is inspired from HAML and Jade.
 - [damsel](https://github.com/dskinner/damsel) - Markup language featuring html outlining via css-selectors, extensible via pkg html/template and others.
 - [ego](https://github.com/benbjohnson/ego) - Lightweight templating language that lets you write templates in Go.
 Templates are translated into Go and compiled.